 I don't know exactly how old it is but three hundred years is not a stretch.
 The tree commands respect on its own right.

-Menendez made the following notes into his diary: "We found the third village of the savages on the West bank, halfway between a very big lake and a smaller one farther up stream on a likable spot in the shade of formidable trees.
+In 1562 a French Huguenot colony was established at the present site of Astor on the St. Johns River.
+The entire colony was wiped out by the Spanish is 1566 and a mission was established.
+While Exploring the St. John's River in early 1596, Don Pedro Menendez made the following notes into his diary: "We found the third village of the savages on the West bank, halfway between a very big lake and a smaller one farther up stream on a likable spot in the shade of formidable trees.
 John Bartram and his son William spent time here in 1765.
 William Bartram came back in 1774.
 In his subsequent book "TRAVELS", William Bartram devoted 72 pages to describing the area in vivid and colorful detail, such as "this blessed land where the gods have amassed into one heap all the flowering plants, birds, fish and other wildlife of two continents in order to turn the rushing streams, the silent lake shores and the awe-abiding woodlands of this mysterious land into a true garden of eden."
+Moses Levy established a plantation and colony for persecuted European Jews here. but it was burned down in 1838 during the 2nd Seminole War. |

 Soldiers of the second seminole war always camped under the oak.
 This was actually the historic location of Fort Barnwell, Fort Columbia and Fort Call. ( across the river was Fort Butler) .